-Currently we are pursuing two projects at OCF, both are focused on Solar Photovoltaics (PV).
+We are currently pursuing two projects at OCF, both are focused on Solar Photovoltaics (PV).

-Output of PV is a very uncertain measure: Clouds are moving constantly and are influencing electricity generation heavily.
-To keep the energy grid in balance, operators need to have a readily available backup which usually comes from fossile sources.
+Solar PV power production is a hard to forecast: As clouds move over PV panels, the power output moves up and down rapidly.
+To keep the energy grid in balance, electricity grid operators need to have a readily available backup which usually comes from fossil sources.

-Our assumption is the following: If we have more accurate predictions of how much electricity a PV installation will produce in a few hours from now, less time can be spend on running fossile fuel backups.
+Our assumption is the following: If we have more accurate predictions of how much electricity a PV installation will produce over the next few hours then we can reduce the amount of fossil fuel backup required.

 PV Mapping is our second project.
 We would like to support the OpenStreetMap community to map the location of the world's PV panels in OpenStreetMap.
 OpenSteetMap is like the Wikipedia of maps: anyone can edit the database.
 We plan to use a combination of machine learning and the wisdom of the crowd to locate PV panels.